forty76/MicronetToNMEA_ESP32/README.md

 ## Description

-MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream, easily useable by your laptop or tablet software.
+MicronetToNMEA_ESP32 is a ESP32/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream, easily useable by your laptop or tablet software.
 Additionnaly, it can also transmit NMEA navigation data from your Tablet/PC to your Micronet network.

 The project requires the following hardware :
 - A boat with Raymarine Wireless/Tacktick system.
 (The boat is not strictly required)
-- A Teensy 3.5, 3.6, 4.0 or 4.1 board.
+- A ESP32 board.
 - A CC1101 based board.
 Any board should be fine as long as you can connect its SPI bus to the MCU.
 Take care to order a board with an antenna for 868 or 915MHz operations, not 433MHz.

-Teensy 4.0 is the preferred board because it is the one used by the author to test and fix issues when they are found.
-Other boards are reported to also work fine anyway.

 Optionally, you can add (removed in ESP32 version):
 - A NMEA GPS/GNSS, connected through UART to add your position, time, date, SOG and COG to Micronet displays.
 The most frequently used one is UBlox M8N which can be directly configured by MicronetToNMEA.